bSI-InfraRoom/MVD-Infra-Test-Instructions/E2-AGST/EWAJN/README.md

 The test instruction specifies a dataset including two intersecting roads in a T junction (a secondary road ending at and joining a primary road).

 The test instruction includes the main alignments for the primary and the secondary roads and alignments for the pavement edges where the two roads meet.
-In addition to these, an alignment is defined to separate the pavaments belonging to the primary road from the pavements belonging to the secondary road.
+In addition to these, an alignment is defined to separate the pavements belonging to the primary road from the pavements belonging to the secondary road.

 For each road, the pavements aggregates of a couple of courses that are represented by IfcFacetedBrep.